-In a world where everyone is increasingly connected, I feel oddly disconnected.
+In a world where we are increasingly connected, I feel oddly disconnected.

-While we have Facebook that links us with people, I feel that social media has become more of a tool for low level transmissions and knee jerk reactions.
-Because most social media channels (by most, I guess I really mean Facebook) showcase posts that are already getting traction, and because the posts that gather quick and ready responses tend to pander to lower levels of human emotion — anger, outrage, desire, lust, envy — or are just very derivative kinds of info that are easy to read and digest but do nothing to change one’s life, the posts that get tons of likes/shares/comments then become things like selfies, memes, and surface-level tips, which in turn get prioritized by the news feed algorithm, which in turn get seen by more people, hence gaining more likes, shares, and traction.
-(Read: Why I Deleted My Facebook Page with 20,800 Likes)
+While we have Facebook that connects us with people, I feel that social media has become a tool for low-level messages and knee-jerk reactions.
+Facebook today tends to showcase posts that are already getting traction, and because the posts that gather quick responses tend to pander to low levels of human emotion or just consists of derivative information that is easy to read but does nothing to change your life, the posts that get tons of likes/shares are then things like selfies, meme, and surface tips, which get prioritized by their news feed algorithm to get seen by more people, hence gaining more likes, shares, and comments.

-We have the internet that is estimated to have over a billion websites and hence trillions of pieces of content today.
+We have the internet with over a billion websites today.
 But I haven’t felt as alienated as I do now.
-The internet business industry has become kind of like an elaborate ponzi scheme, with people getting rich from telling people they can make them rich/free, and (more and more) people getting starry eyed and jumping in as they see these folks getting rich from teaching others to be rich.
+The online coaching and business world has become a semi-ponzi scheme, with people getting rich from telling people they can make them rich, and people getting starry eyed and jumping in.
 Think Yahoo in the 1990s with banner ads.
-Yahoo was hugely successful in the 1990s and early 2000s, not because it had something huge going on, but because investors in general were just excited about the internet, which got them investing in startups, which then led to the startups spending money on Yahoo’s banner advertising, which then got Yahoo’s revenue to grow, and then got even more people excited.
-By the way, Yahoo just got sold in July 2016 at a small fraction (4%) of its market capitalization in 2000.
+Yahoo was hugely successful in the 1990s and early 2000s, not because it had something huge going on, but because investors in general were just excited about the internet, which got them investing in startups, which then led to the startups spending money on Yahoo’s banner advertising, which then got Yahoo’s revenue to grow, and got even more people excited.
+By the way, Yahoo got sold in July 2016 at a small fraction (4%) of its market capitalization in 2000.

-But no one realizes the huge bubble building here, where the only big winners from here on are (1) those who are already at the top of the game, (2) those who sell the “make money online” dream to those who still haven’t gotten on board, and (3) the 0.01% of hustlers who manage to navigate and carve their niche despite the noise online.
-And the reason the latter will do so will have less to do with anything than their own intellect, hard work, ability to stay focused, and finesse.
-The others, in the meantime, are just padding the industry, keeping the money flowing, and keeping the cogs turning.
+But no one realizes the huge bubble building here, where the only big winners are (a) those already at the top of the game, (b) those who sell the “make money online” dream to the users still not on board, and (c) the 0.01% of hustlers who manage to navigate and carve their niche despite the noise online.
+And the reason group (c) will succeed will have less to do with the “internet business gurus” than their own hard work, intellect, and ability to stay focused.
+The others in the meantime are just part of the bubble, keeping the money flowing and the cogs turning.
 (I share more on the problem with the online world here, here, and here.)

-Then as more folks come online to start their blogs/businesses, we have even more noise in the already noisy online space.
-Popups on every website, everybody fighting to get your email, and everybody trying to get you on their list.
+Then as more folks come online to start their business, we have even more noise.
+Popups everywhere (which I use on PE but very sparingly), everybody fighting to get your email, and everybody trying to get you on their list.
 After you get on their list, you are bombarded with all kinds of pre-sales content, marketing messages, and urgency triggers.
-In the end, many people are talking and talking, selling and selling, but very few have something concrete going on.
-(Read: The Difference Between Profit and Value)
+In the end, many people are talking and talking, selling and selling, but very few have something going on.

-I am connected to so many of you, yet I feel like I need to fight with so many people out there just to get your attention, so that I may perhaps give you one small nugget of info that may help you in your growth.
-Enticing article titles; exciting openers to my content; keeping my articles short yet deep and chocked full of examples, all while making them exciting to read at the same time (how am I supposed to do all of that?).
+I am connected to so many of you, but I feel like I need to fight with so many people just to get your attention, so that I may perhaps give you one nugget of information to help you in your growth.
+Enticing article titles; exciting openers; keeping my articles short yet deep and full of examples, all while making them fun to read at the same time.
+How am I realistically supposed to do all of that?

 I am connected to so many of you, yet I feel like I can’t connect fully with you.
-Because when I do things like open up a contact form or open myself to questions, the channel becomes loaded with spam, noise, promotional requests, requests for reviews, requests for favors that have nothing to do with PE.
-I am literally scared of connecting with anyone today except my husband and trusted friends (who happen to never need anything from me), because any other communication always invariably ends up with a request to promote stuff, be an affiliate, get a favor, or use my PE platform to some person’s benefit… which then turns out to be the true reason for the connection.
+Because when I open up a contact form, the channel becomes loaded with spam, noise, and requests for favors that have nothing to do with PE.
+I am literally scared of connecting with anyone today except my trusted friends, because any other communication always invariably ends up with a request to promote stuff, be an affiliate, etc… which then turns out to be the true reason for the connection.

 In a world where everyone is more interlinked than ever, it means that we now have ready access to everything at our fingertips.
-News, videos, messages; everything can be accessed at a click of a button.
-We are also now ready recipients of every single message that can be found online, particularly things like content filtered by algorithms, trending news, or messages that are being pushed through by the powerhouses.
+News, videos, messages; everything can be accessed in a click.
+Social media floods us with content every second, content filtered by algorithms, trending news, or messages being pushed through by the powerhouses.

-Yet, just because we are connected to something or seeing something doesn’t mean that this is what’s best for us.
+But just because we are connected to something doesn’t mean that it’s the best for us.

-Just because a site is an official news site doesn’t mean that it is broadcasting good quality news, as much as it could be driving concealed propaganda to further its cause.
+Just because a site is popular or the official news site doesn’t mean that it is broadcasting good quality news, as it could just be driving concealed propaganda to further its cause.

-Just because a site owner is more aggressive at pitching stuff doesn’t mean that they have better stuff to share; it just means they are just aggressive at pitching stuff.
+Just because a blogger is more aggressive at pitching their stuff doesn’t mean that they have better stuff to share; it just means that they are aggressive at pitching stuff.

-Just because Facebook is showing you some 30 things in your news feed now, doesn’t mean that these are the 30 best things that will better your life.
-As much as postings can be based on algorithm, most web algorithms today are based on what’s popular and trending, which tends to be based on the lowest common denominator of internet user preference/behavior.
-Meaning, anger-driven messages, things that scratch an itch, content that doesn’t require much thought, trivial posts of the same few tips over and over again, or even things that are just funny — maybe because most of us lack humor and positivity in our lives today.
+Just because Facebook is showing you some 30 things in your news feed now doesn’t mean that these are the 30 best things that will improve your life.
+Most web algorithms today are based on what’s trending, which tends to be driven by the lowest common denominator of user preferences.
+Meaning, angst-driven messages, things that scratch an itch, content that doesn’t require much thought, or things that are just funny — maybe because most of us lack positivity in our lives today.

-In a world where everyone is interconnected, we may end up feeling disconnected if we try to connect with everything, everyone.
-Doing so means being overloaded in all aspects of things.
-It means being overloaded in connections, yet having superficial connections at the same time — touch and go, hi and bye, nothing more than that.
-It means receiving a lot of information, yet it’s questionable as to how much of this info is useful in helping us become conscious human beings and live better lives.
-It means being weighed down by the lowest level of drivel that’s online, from fear-based messages to hate to just overall low quality stuff.
+In a world where everyone is interconnected, we may feel disconnected if we try to connect with everything and everyone.
+Doing so means being overloaded in all things.
+It means being overloaded with many connections, yet these connections are superficial at the same time — touch and go, hi-bye, nothing more than that.
+It means receiving a lot of information, yet it’s questionable as to how much of this info will help us become conscious human beings and live better lives.
+It means being weighed down by the lowest level of drivel online, from fear-based messages to hate to just low quality stuff.
 Online has a flood of information now, but I’d say that much of this is nonsense/noise, and online has also become a terrible way to build high quality connections and communicate in a meaningful way.

 This is where we disconnect.

-We disconnect, not in the sense of disconnecting from the internet entirely.
-The internet is great, despite its issues (which are really caused by being connected to everyone, good or bad), and it’d be silly to throw the baby out with the bathwater.
+We disconnect, not in the sense of disconnecting from the internet.
+The internet is great despite its issues (which are really caused by being connected to everyone, good or bad), and it’d be silly to throw the baby out with the bathwater.

-- disconnecting from media outlets that are constantly broadcasting nothing but fear-based news and/or propaganda
+- Disconnect from media outlets that are constantly broadcasting nothing but fear-based news and/or propaganda

-- disconnecting from sites that keep loading you with repetitive, trivial stuff that keeps you busy, yet does nothing to change / act on your life
+- Disconnect from sites that load you with repetitive, trivial stuff that keeps you busy, yet does nothing to change / act on your life

-- disconnecting from the negativity and angry discourse, along with very low-level discussions, online
+- Disconnect from the negativity and angry discourse, along with very low-level discussions, online

-- disconnecting from content that keeps you at low levels of consciousness, such as greed, desire, lust, self-doubt, quest for materialism, pride, among others (read my Map of Consciousness article).
-E.g., there are tons of beauty content online today, but one should ask whether they really empower women in becoming beautiful, or whether they simply keep women locked in certain mental constructs on how they should see themselves and beauty.
+- Disconnect from content that keeps you at low levels of consciousness, such as greed, desire, lust, self-doubt, a quest for materialism, pride, among others (read my Map of Consciousness article).
+For example, there are tons of beauty content online today but one should ask if these really empower women in becoming beautiful, or if they simply keep women locked in mental constructs on how they should see themselves and beauty.

-- disconnecting from people who are negative, who take us for granted, and who expect more without reciprocating
+- Disconnect from people who are negative, who take us for granted, and who expect and take from us without reciprocating

 Basically, disconnecting from being busy.
 I call this conscious disconnection.